shahtirth94/itec3870_social/Everton_Gardiner.md

 #Favorite Movie:
 Anchorman 1 & 2 - I love the Anchorman series.
-Will Ferrel is hilarious :smiling_imp:
+Will Ferrel is hilarious :laughing: